Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Classification of EMG Evidence

 \subsubsection{Unsupervised EMG Segmentation of Dynamic Motion}

-The EMG trial from dynamic grasp movement was segmented using an unsupervised method of Greedy Gaussian Segmentation (GGS)~\cite{hallac2019GGS}, based on the assumption that EMG signal under a specific stationary status can be well modeled as a zero-mean random process which is Gaussian distributed~\cite{clancy1999EMGgaussian}.
+The EMG trial from dynamic grasp movement was segmented using an unsupervised method of Greedy Gaussian Segmentation (GGS)~\citep{hallac2019GGS}, based on the assumption that EMG signal under a specific stationary status can be well modeled as a zero-mean random process which is Gaussian distributed~\citep{clancy1999EMGgaussian}.
+The segmentation of dynamic motion was conducted using unprocessed EMG signals, ensuring that the raw data was directly employed without the application of any preliminary filtering or normalization procedures.
 The GGS method was proposed to solve the problem of breaking multivariate time series into segments over which the data is well explained as independent samples from different Gaussian distributions corresponding to each segment.
 GGS assumes that, in each segment, the mean and covariance are constant and unrelated to the means and covariances in all other segments.
 The problem was formulated as a maximum likelihood problem, which was further reduced to a optimization task of searching over the optimal breakpoints leading to the overall maximum likelihood from all Gaussian segments.
 The approximate solution of the optimized segments was computed in a scalable and greedy way of dynamic programming, by adding one breakpoint in each iteration and then adjusting all the breakpoints to approximately maximize the objective.

-In our problem, we assign three breakpoints to each EMG trial in order to formulate four segments corresponding to the four grasp motion phases (reaching, grasping, returning and resting) respectively, giving greater probability to intent transitions that are likely to follow one another, such as a “grasp” action is always following a “reach” movement and followed by a "return" action.
-Practically each of the four dynamic phases may not be strictly steady-state, but we nevertheless encode such transitions from one intent to another based on common sequences of the grasp movements considering the inherent stochastic nature of EMG signals.
+In order to formulate four segments corresponding to the four grasp motion phases (reaching, grasping, returning and resting), we assigned three breakpoints to each EMG trial.
+Practically each of the four dynamic phases may not be strictly steady-state, but we nevertheless encode such transitions from one intent to another based on the proposed motion sequences considering the inherent stochastic nature of EMG signals.
 We then utilized the GGS algorithm to locate the locally optimal segment boundaries given the specific number of segments.
-An example of such Gaussian segmentation is shown in \autoref{fig_ggs}, where each of the four EMG sequences was modeled as an independent $12$-channel multivariate Gaussian distribution with different means and variances.
+The obtained three optimal segment boundaries led to four EMG sequences, where each of the four sequences was modeled as an independent $12$-channel multivariate Gaussian distribution with different means and variances.